 We have an excellent peer review process that supports our strategic priorities while remaining responsive to new opportunities.
-Our Scientific Executive Board oversees all committees and they all adhere to our thorough code of practice (PDF, 96KB) and Terms of Reference (PDF, 76KB).
+Our Scientific Executive Board oversees all committees and they all adhere to our thorough code of practice (PDF, 96KB) and Terms of Reference (PDF, 76KB) and the CR-UK Conflicts of Interest Policy (PDF, 290KB).

 Our committees and relevant schemes